mousepawmedia/devdocs/source/setup/first_steps.rst

 `Noobslab <http://www.noobslab.com/p/themes-icons.html>`_.
 However, I believe the best themes and icons are the ones from the Ravefinity project (and a few others).
-Having tried a number of themes, I find that these provide the cleanest and most consistant results.
-Plus, they come in a wide varity of colors!
+Having tried a number of themes, I find that these provide the cleanest and most consistent results.
+Plus, they come in a wide variety of colors!

 Installing Themes and Icons